Kahalgaon: Shiv Kumari Mountain

+Shiv Kumari Mountain is mainly divided into two parts — the small mountain and the big mountain, there is a mosque on the big mountain, and there is a Shiva temple on the small mountain.
+This mountain is located in the east direction of Kahalgaon Railway Station.
+This is the highest mountain of Kahalgaon.

 History

 Vikramashila: Close to Kahalgaon are the remains of the great Vikramashila Mahavihara, which was famous as a center of advanced learning across the world in ancient times.
 Mahmud Shah's Tomb: Kahalgaon also houses the Tomb of Mahmud Shah, the last independent king of erstwhile Bengal, who died here a few days after his army was defeated by Sher Shah.

-The SSV college, which is a degree college, was the main stock center of business of indigo(Nil, used for white cloth) at the time of British rule in India.
+The SSV college, which is a degree college, was the main stock center of business of indigo (Nil, used for white cloth) at the time of British rule in India.